Giro Manifest Spherical Review

 Like all of Giro's high-end helmets, the Manifest is built to last.
 The visor is flexible enough to withstand minor impacts without cracking; the harness mounting points are securely molded into the EPS; the Fidlock buckle shouldn't wear out in the long run, and UV rays won't degrade the harness material over time.
 Our testing gave us no reason to believe that the Manifest will give up the ghost before it gives you plenty of use.

 The Manifest Spherical is a top-shelf helmet, and it comes at a top-shelf price.
 After countless hours on the trail, we think it's absolutely worth the money.
 If you're looking for the best helmet available, look no further than this model.
 For your money, you'll get a well-thought-out lid that you won't have to fuss over on those long days out on the trails.
-If you're looking to save some coin without sacrificing too much performance the Fox Speedframe Pro is another great option.
+If you're looking to save some coin without sacrificing too much performance the Fox Speedframe Pro or Specialized Ambush 2 are great options.

 We weren't sure what to expect from this dual-shell trail helmet, but the Manifest Spherical did not disappoint in our field test session.
 It came in at or near the top of almost all of our scoring metrics and edged out some fantastic helmets to becomes a tester favorite.
 Despite the high price, we would recommend this helmet to anyone looking for a daily driver for anything from lunchtime laps on the local trails to all-day backcountry epics.